apache/esme/README.txt

 Building ESME
 =============

-There are two directories in this release.
-The first directory "server" contains the main "ESME" server. the second directory "esme-java-client" contains an example of a java client that is using the our original REST API.

 Please note that ESME currently only works with JDK 1.6.
 We are hopeful that JDK 1.5 will soon be supported.